FS Specialty Lending fund prepares for listing

 Conversion to a registered closed-end fund

-- The Fund will be converted from a business development company into a closed-end fund registered under the 1940 Act through a reorganization into a newly formed closed-end fund.
-The reorganization is subject to shareholder approval.
+• The Fund will be converted from a business development company into a closed-end fund registered under the 1940 Act through a reorganization into a newly formed closed-end fund on October 28, 2025.

-- The closed-end fund will be named “FS Specialty Lending Fund” and intends to pursue a listing of its shares on the NYSE.
+• The closed-end fund will be renamed "FS Specialty Lending Fund" and it intends to pursue a listing of its shares on the NYSE in mid-November.

 *The investment strategy will remain the same except for certain requirements specific to BDCs under the 1940 Act, which won’t apply once the Fund is converted to a closed-end fund.
 As part of the conversion to a closed-end fund, Future Standard will acquire EIG Asset Management’s interest in the Adviser, making the Adviser an indirect, wholly-owned subsidiary of Future Standard.